CaioaPy/BinToDecConverter/README.md

 # BinToDecConverter
-### BinToDecConverter is a simple converter that can help you finding what a decimal number is binary!
+### BinToDecConverter is a simple converter that can help you finding how to represent a decimal number in binary!